 It is not only talk, either.
 Because the CoC’s and CIT’s, in particular, are not supposed to impose solutions on players, but simply to instigate local discussions regarding the implementation of central technologies and metrics (for CoCs) or of possibilities for process improvement in the context of CPS procedures and global best practice (CITs), they have the organizational authority to provoke local actors into defending exclusion or insulation practices.
 And, since they are globally active, they come to individual central or local conversations with independent knowledge of practices throughout the MNC’s operations.
 They can use this knowledge to insist that specific players contend with best practice within the firm.
 This use of organizational mission and accumulated practical knowledge to destabilize relations is a crucial dimension of CoC and CIT activity.
 They do not impose solutions, but rather use their organizational mission to destabilize practices and provoke deliberation about solutions.

 But what if, for all that, stalemate or paralysis emerges?
 Or, what if deliberation proves so contentious and arduous that despite exchange, progress is too long delayed?
-In such cases, most CPSs provide for a penalty default .
+In such cases, most CPSs provide for a penalty default (Ayres & Gertner 1989, Ayres 2001).
 That is, if local players are locked in dispute or cannot resolve a local problem, a higher order stakeholder team will intervene to redefine the problem that is stymying the local actors in an effort to create better conditions for agreement.
 Such interventions, moreover, frequently do not at all depend on higher-level team judgment.
 Rather, the CPS itself establishes penalty default triggers—most often in the form of time frames for decision making, or outer boundary cost or return on investment targets (“Gates”) for processes.
 If local deliberation exceeds the allotted time or under or overshoots cost targets, then relevant higher-level teams are automatically called in (usually following a logic imposed by Six Sigma instruments) to evaluate the situation.

 The CIT head at SW-Antrieb (quoted earlier) outlined the procedures they follow for improvement project implementation.
 His description highlights both the CIT role as a destabilization mechanism—in particular in identifying stakeholder exclusion and developing strategies for inclusion – and the key role played by penalty default—primarily in the form of strict time frameworks for project implementation.